Suyashjj/countryproject/README.md

-Country Project - Know about Your Country
+Country Project - Know about Your Country.

 Commands: